LintaoAmons/easy-commands.nvim/README.md

 Run `InspectCommand` to check all the commands that provided by easy-commands, and find the path of definition which you can further check

-Or you can find all the commands it provided at https://github.com/LintaoAmons/easy-commands.nvim/blob/main/lua/easy-commands/names.lua

 ## Keybindings

 This plugin didn't provide any default keybindings, you can just add keybindings in any way you like.